lunfardo314/lunfardo314.github.io/overview/consensus.md

 ## Branches

 The ledger coverage of any chain cannot expand indefinitely; it stops growing when its past cone encompasses the entire baseline ledger state.
-The total number of tokens on the ledger imposes a cap on ledger coverage.
+The total number of tokens on the ledger makes a hard cap on ledger coverage.
 Consequently, the biggest ledger coverage rule will ultimately converge to an equal maximum value for all sequencer chains.

 To address this issue, we introduce **branch transactions**, also known as **branches**, which periodically "reset" ledger coverage at each slot boundary.